ArtezGDA/scrapingTool_authenticityRanker/Research /Steekproef_GoogleImagesSearch.md

-# Research Method_Where is the ranking system based on:
+# Research Method: Where is the ranking system based on:

 Our research method is based on a sample study.
 In order to determin our ranking/star-system, we first researched Google Image Search itself.
 We used Google Trends and used the most searched-terms on Google Image within our sample.
 The ranking of the trend is based on 21st of March: